CheVeraId/domainauth-spec/draft-narea-domainauth.md

 The verification of a DomainAuth signature involves multiple steps that validate the entire chain of trust from the DNSSEC infrastructure to the signature itself.
 Implementations MUST perform the following verification steps:

+1. **Establish the required validity period:**
+   - The verification process involves tracking the intersection of the required validity period and the validity period of all the components of the signature bundle (i.e. DNSSEC `RRSIG` records, X.509 certificates, and the digital signature).
+   - The required validity period can be a specific time (e.g. the current time), or a time range where the signature bundle needs to be valid for at least some moment within that range.
+   - Even a brief one-second overlap between the bundle's validity period and the required period is sufficient.
+   - Service requirements heavily influence this; for example, an offline service might accept a bundle valid at any point in the past 30 days, whilst an online service might require validity at verification time.
+   - If there is no intersection between the required period and the validity periods of all components, the signature bundle is invalid.
-1. **Parse the Signature Bundle:**
+2. **Parse the Signature Bundle:**
    - Extract the DNSSEC chain, organisation certificate, and CMS signature.
    - Validate the structure of each component.
-2. **Validate the DNSSEC chain:**
+3. **Validate the DNSSEC chain:**
    - Verify that the chain starts from a trusted DNSSEC anchor.
    - Verify all DNSSEC signatures in the chain.
    - Confirm that the chain leads to the `_domainauth.<domain>` TXT record.
    - Extract the organisation's public key information from the TXT record.
-3. **Validate the organisation certificate:**
+4. **Validate the organisation certificate:**
    - Verify that the certificate's public key matches the key identified in the TXT record.
    - Verify that the certificate's CommonName matches the domain name.
    - Confirm that the certificate is self-signed and valid.
    - Check that the certificate has the CA flag set in the Basic Constraints extension.
-4. **Determine the signature type:**
+5. **Determine the signature type:**
    - Extract the signed attributes from the CMS `SignedData` structure.
    - Check for the presence of the member attribution attribute (`1.3.6.1.4.1.58708.1.2`).
    - If the member attribution attribute is present, it is an organisation signature.
    - If the member attribution attribute is absent, it is a member signature.
-5. **Extract and validate certificates:**
+6. **Extract and validate certificates:**
    - Extract the organisation certificate from the signature bundle.
    - Extract the signer's certificate from the CMS `SignedData` structure if present.
      - For member signatures, the signer's certificate MUST be present.
      - For organisation signatures, the signer's certificate MAY be present if it differs from the organisation certificate.
    - Construct and validate the certification path:
      - The path starts with the organisation certificate from the signature bundle.
      - The path ends with the signer's certificate (which may be the organisation certificate itself for organisation signatures).
      - Any intermediate certificates in the `SignedData` structure MUST be included in the path.
    - Verify that all certificates in the path are valid at the verification time.
-6. **Validate the signature metadata:**
+7. **Validate the signature metadata:**
    - Extract the service OID and validity period from the signature metadata attribute.
    - Verify that the service OID matches the expected service.
    - Confirm that the verification time falls within the signature validity period.
-7. **Determine the overall validity period:**
+8. **Determine the overall validity period:**
    - Calculate the intersection of:
      - The validity periods of all certificates in the certification path, from the organisation certificate to the signer's certificate (if different).
      - The signature metadata validity period.
      - The DNSSEC record validity period (using the TTL override).
    - Verify that the verification time falls within this intersection.
-8. **Verify the digital signature:**
+9. **Verify the digital signature:**
    - Use the signer's public key to verify the signature over the content.
    - For detached signatures, use the externally provided content.
    - For encapsulated signatures, extract the content from the CMS structure.
-9. **Produce verification output:**
+10. **Produce verification output:**
     - Always include the organisation name.
     - Include the member name (for users only, not for bots):
       - For member signatures, from the signer certificate.
       - For organisation signatures, from the member attribution.
     - Always include the signature type (member or organisation).

 If all these steps succeed, the signature is considered valid, and the content is confirmed to originate from the identified member of the specified organisation or from the organisation itself.